c4s4/continuum/README.rst

 The first part indicates:

 - directory: the directory where modules will be checked out.
 Currently only GIT projects are supported.
+- repo_hash: this is the name of the file were are stored repositories hash (to determine if they changed since last run).
+- port: the port that gontinuum listens to ensure that only one instance is running at a time.
+This port should be free on the host machine.
 - email: put *~* if you don't want any email.

 If you wait to receive email reports, provide following fields: